StickySnail/stickysnail.github.io/README.md

-This code is inspired by "@Aayush-683".
+This code is inspired from "@Aayush-683".
 Wrote by "@StickySnail"